sardana-org/sardana/doc/source/users/macro_hooks.rst

 A hook is an extra code that can be run at certain points of a macro execution.
 These points are predefined for each hookable macro and passed via a "hints" mechanism.
-The hint tells the macro how and when run the attached hook.
+The hint tells the macro how and when to run the attached hook.
 Hooks allow the customization of already existing macros and can be added using three different ways: